 The air conditioner is one of those modern appliances we just don’t think too much about — until we don’t have one or it breaks.

-It’s like a magic device.
+It’s like a magical device.
 Plug it in, turn it on, and hot air is replaced with cool air.
 Ahhh, relief.
 So how does that magic box do that voodoo that it does so well?
+Here’s a look.

 The history of air conditioning can be traced back as the 1700s when Benjamin Franklin and John Hadley discovered that liquids like ether and alcohol could cool an object to below freezing when they evaporated.
 Franklin noted, in his usual humorous style, “…one may see the possibility of freezing a man to death on a warm summer’s day.”

 Quite.
-If old Ben had ever lived to sit in an air conditioned restaurant in Phoenix in the summer, he’d see his prophecy come true.
+If old Ben had ever lived to sit in an air-conditioned restaurant in Phoenix in the summer, he’d see his prophecy come true.

 Anyway, the great British inventor Michael Faraday brought us a bit closer to the modern era when, in 1820, he found that by letting compressed liquid ammonia evaporate, it cooled the air.
 He was on to something.

 Eventually a gentleman by the name of Willis Carrier — whose eponymous company continues to be one of the leading HVAC companies in the world today — invented the world’s first modern air conditioning system in 1902 when he found that he could dry air by passing it through water to create fog.

 Anyhow, as the refrigerant passes through the evaporator (the aforementioned series of tubes, surrounded by metal fins) on the inside portion of the AC, it evaporates (hence the name), and in doing so pulls the heat out of the indoor air, cooling the room.

 Now, the laws of thermodynamics tell us the heat has to go somewhere, of course, and so it does.
 The now-hot refrigerant gas is pumped to the outdoor half of the AC, where it goes through a pump called a compressor which, yes, compresses the gas.

-Add an electric fan which blows over the evaporator fins, which helps circulate the cool air into the room.
+Add an electric fan that blows over the evaporator fins, which helps circulate the cool air into the room.
 Lather, rinse, repeat and you have a nice cool room even when it’s hotter than the surface of the sun outside.

 Like any electrical/mechanical device, the air conditioner can be subject to a few problems, and there’s nothing more disheartening than realizing it has been running constantly but it’s now 88 degrees inside.

 Simply adding more refrigerant isn’t the solution — treat the cause, not the symptom.
-Besides, while HCFCs aren’t as bad as their CFC cousins, we shouldn’t dump them into the air wholesale.
+Even though HCFCs aren’t as bad as their CFC cousins, we shouldn’t dump them into the air wholesale.
 Have a trained professional track down the leak, fix it, then top it off.

 Inadequate maintenance: Keep an eye on your condenser/evaporator fins and coils.
 If they get dirty, clean them.
-They can’t do their job if they are covered with dirt, leaves, small animals and other assorted debris.
+They can’t do their job if they are covered with dirt, leaves, insects, small animals and other assorted debris.
 This also means clean/replace the system’s filter regularly too.
-You’d be amazed the difference this can make.
+You’d be amazed at the difference this can make.